 The bridge to the Grand Archives from the facilities for the Knight and High Priestess is ornamented with statues of the Scholar and a primordial serpent as an angel.
 Juxtaposing the two is a reminder to temper reason with piety, and the Knight holding his own head as the bridge’s centerpiece reinforces self-sacrificing obedience.
 Following the bridge are statues of the High Priestess and King flanking entry to the courtyard, another reminder of who truly lords over this place.
-Above them are gargoyles of the angelic King with torch or globe in-hand.
+Above them are gargoyles of the angelic King with torch in hand.
 To the side is a statue of a Scholar praying over a stone slab etched with text, both of which have been melted by the evident force he prays toward.
-These signify the King and Scholar’s submission to flame as well as the former’s dominion over the world, the knowledge of which is stored in the latter’s Archives.
+These all signify the King and Scholar’s submission to holy flame.

-Before even entering the grounds, prospective new scholars were being flooded with propaganda reiterating their duties at the Grand Archives.
-This would only continue as they entered the courtyards at the entrance and on the upper floor, which reuse these same statues along with smaller hanging effigies depicting the scholars as robed men — as if to collectively promote an image of unity among the King and his Pillars of faith and reason.
-However, it can be anything but that looking on the inside.
-The same pairs of statues for the King, High Priestess, Scholar, and world serpent are strategically placed in the library’s interior as well as on the exterior walls.
-Even if we just look up upon from the archives’ bottom floor, we see the High Priestess staring back down at us from on high.
-Whether these sorcerers were dipping their heads in wax, taking a break from their work, or just strolling through the building, they were being pressured to behave by their moralistic peers.
+Before even entering the grounds, prospective new scholars were being flooded with propaganda reiterating their duties.
+This would only continue as they entered the courtyards at the entrance and on the upper level, which reuse these same statues along with smaller effigies depicting the scholars as robed men — as if to collectively promote an image of unity among the King and his Pillars of faith and reason.
+However, it is anything but that, looking on the inside.
+The same pairs of statues for the King, High Priestess, Scholar, and world serpent are strategically placed in the library’s interior and exterior.
+Even if we just look up up from the bottom floor, we see the High Priestess staring back down at us from on high.
+No matter where they went or what they did, the scholars were being pressured to behave by their moralistic peers.
 It must have been quite stressful, but that was the price for satiating their curiosity with all of the kingdom’s wisdom.

 Hand of a Hunter

 The Hunter can be considered the unofficial fourth Pillar supporting the King, even receiving a ring bearing a crest which represents their group the same as the other three Pillars.
-But unlike the others, the Hunter’s role requires that he remain off the books.
+But unlike the others, this one’s crest is black, for the Hunter’s role requires that he remain off the books.
 The Japanese description for the Hunter’s Ring reveals that Lothric kings have called upon them to challenge and secretly punish the Three Pillars.
-In other words, they are royal assassins, hence why their equipment is an improved variant of the starting assassin set.
+In other words, they are royal assassins, hence the equipment worn by the best of them is an improved variant of the starting assassin set.
 And their targets were the king’s own retainers.
 If the Knight plotted a military coup, the Hunter eliminated him.
-If the High Priestess attempted to turn the King she had raised into her puppet, the Hunter eliminated her.
+If the High Priestess attempted to turn the King she raised into her puppet, the Hunter eliminated her.
 If the Scholar strayed from the path of righteousness, the Hunter eliminated him.
-He was the mechanism through which the head of the royal family kept the Pillars in line in regards to himself and each other, his means to invoke his influence or enforce his will from the shadows, the king’s Black Hands if you will.
+He was the mechanism through which the head of the royal family kept the Pillars in line, his means to enforce his royal will from the shadows — the king’s Black Hand, if you will.

 Ring with a portrait engraved with the image of a hunter.
 Boosts dexterity.

 The Hunter has long been the black hand of Lothric.
-For generations of kings called upon the Black Hand to challenge as well as secretly punish the Three Pillars.
+For successive kings called upon the black hand to challenge as well as secretly punish the Three Pillars.